-Focusing on healing the black community since 1995.
+Focusing on healing distressed communities since 1995.

 Star Parker is one of the names on the short list of national black conservative leaders.
 She is the founder and president of the Center for Urban Renewal and Education.

 After Star’s first-hand experience in the grip of welfare dependency, a Christian conversion changed her life.
 She started a business in Los Angeles and began her activism.
 She began consulting with federal and state legislators on market-based strategies to fight poverty, including federal welfare reforms that passed in the mid-90s.
 She founded CURE in 1995 to bring new ideas to policy discussions on how to transition America’s poor from government dependency to self-sufficiency.

 Protect the Emancipation Memorial in Washington, DC with Star Parker